Job Market Tracker

 Q2 Highlights

 - Unemployment Rate: The quarterly average unemployment rate in Sonoma County decreased to 4.1% in the second quarter (Apr-Jun) from 4.3% in the first quarter (Jan-Mar) and has been trending downward throughout 2025.
-However, the rate spiked to 4.6% in June, the highest since September 2021 (with January 2025's rate of 4.5% being a close second).
-This spike is concerning as both California and nationwide rates have remained relatively flat year-to-date (see page 4), potentially indicating a sudden shift in labor market conditions specific to Sonoma County.
+However, the rate spiked to 4.6% in June, marking the highest since September 2021 (with January 2025's rate of 4.5% being a close second).
+This increase is significant as both California and nationwide rates have remained relatively flat year-to-date (see page 4), potentially indicating a sudden shift in labor market conditions specific to Sonoma County.

 - Job Postings: On a positive note, there were 16,889 unique job postings in the second quarter, a modest 2% increase from the first quarter's 16,555.
 However, it's important to note that job postings do not always translate to jobs added.